shivanshdave/2020-432/classes/class05/README.md

 2. Thank you for completing the [Minute Paper after Class 4](http://bit.ly/432-2020-minute-04).
 By now, I hope you've had the chance to [review the feedback I posted Friday](http://bit.ly/432-2020-minute-04-feedback).
 Our next Minute Paper will be after Class 6.
 3. When sending us a request for help at **431-help** it's extremely helpful for you to send your entire R Markdown file, in addition to pointing out whatever specific issue is concerning you.
 This will help us respond faster and more accurately.
 4. **On jittering in an interaction plot**.
 A student pointed out to me that the jittering in one of our plots was a bit confusing.
 [Here's a quick example displaying the problem and a possible solution](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class05/quick_example.md).
+5. **Course Notes Updated**.
+I am in the process of [revising and updating the 2020 Course Notes](https://thomaselove.github.io/2020-432-book/).
+Some meaningful progress has occurred since last we met.